torsday/notebook/design/architecture.md

 Documenting software architecture facilitates communication between stakeholders, captures early decisions about the high-level design, and allows reuse of design components between projects.

-I'm primarily focused on the first element: designing the high level structures.
+For my notes, I'm primarily focused on the first element: designing the high level structures.

 ## Questions to Ask